jalvesaq/vimcmdline/README.md

 Support for running the interpreter in Vim's built-in terminal was not implemented.
+I have never adapted the plugin to run the interpreter within Vim's built-in terminal (as it does in Neovim) because Vim cannot colorize the output printed in its terminal.

 ## How to install

-Either use a plugin manager such as [Vim-Plug] or copy the directories `ftplugin`, `plugin` and `syntax` and their files to your `~/.vim` or `~/.config/nvim` directory.
+Use a plugin manager to install vimcmdline.

 You have to install Tmux if you either want to run the interpreter in an external terminal emulator or are using Vim.

-I have never adapted the plugin to run the interpreter within Vim's built-in terminal (as it does in Neovim) because Vim cannot colorize the output printed in its terminal.

 ## Usage and options